 This book is a practical guide that provides effective, concrete strategies for eating disorder treatment, and examples of how to use them.

-Muhlheim helps parents become empowered agents of change amid their child’s eating disorder.
+Family-based treatment helps parents become empowered agents of change amid their child’s eating disorder.
 The book provides general guidelines about what to feed your child and how to structure meal times.
-It also highlights how to effectively interact with your child at each stage of treatment, and how to be empathetic with them when they are struggling.
+Additionally, highlights how to effectively interact with your child at each stage of treatment.
+Including how to be empathetic with them when they are struggling.

-Not only does this book share concrete strategies and practical steps, it also covers the challenges that parents might face during treatment.
+In addition to concrete strategies and practical steps, it also covers the challenges that parents might face during treatment.
 The book details what to do when your child refuses to eat.
 It also explains how the parents can get support throughout the difficult journey of helping their child get better.
-This helps parents know about the hard aspects of treatment they should expect beforehand, so that they are prepared.
+You know about The hard aspects of treatment athat they are prepared.

 Muhlheim provides all of this information while also sharing real-life examples throughout the book.
 The stories within this book help parents feel less alone about what is going on with their child.
 It also provides them with a realistic picture of what they are facing.
 These examples make parents feel more confident about applying the practical tools needed for recovery.

 It is normal for parents to worry about how treatment will affect their relationship with their teen.
 When Your Teen Has an Eating Disorder emphasizes the importance of your relationship with your teen in the treatment of their eating disorder.
-It talks about how to further develop a family culture of unconditional acceptance and respect and focuses on the importance of trust, empathy, and understanding to support your child in their recovery.
-Furthermore, it provides the reader with strategies of how to talk to their teen about food and body image during the recovery process.
+A family culture of unconditional acceptance, respect, trust, and empathy supports your child in their recovery.
+Furthermore, it provides strategies of how to talk to your teen about food and body image during the recovery process.

 When Your Teen Has an Eating Disorder is a Great Resource For Parents